Luisgustavom1/task-scheduling/notes.md

   - Based on the fitness function, if there is no acceptable solution, we should make something to generate new better solutions, like a variation in the inputs.

 ### Glossary
-  Population: Consiting of some solutions
+  Population: Consisting of some solutions
   Chromosome: Represented as a set of parameters (features) that defines the individual.
   Gene: Represented by somehow such as being represented as a string of 0 s and 1 s as in the next diagram